richardnorthrup/lab10/lab10.md

 # Checkpoint 5

-This is complicated, I'll try to figure out how to do this part and if I can't I'll leave this message here.
+This is complicated and im not even sure what the directions are asking, I'll try to figure out how to do this part and if I can't I'll leave this message here.